U.S. Department of Defense - Fiscal Year Human Capital Operations Plan

 Document Introduction

-This plan is an updated version of the U.S. Department of Defense (DoD) Fiscal Year (FY) 2022-2026 Human Capital Operating Plan (HCOP), focusing on specific action plans and metric adjustments for FY 2024-2025.
+This plan is an updated version of the U.S. Department of Defense (DoD) Fiscal Years 2022-2026 Human Capital Operating Plan (HCOP), focusing on specific action plans and metric adjustments for Fiscal Years 2024-2025.
 The background stems from the evolving global security environment and unprecedented national challenges.
-The DoD needs to optimize human capital management to ensure its civilian workforce can support its core mission of deterring war and safeguarding national security.
+The DoD needs to ensure its civilian workforce can support its core mission of deterring war and safeguarding national security by optimizing human capital management.

 The plan is structured around three core human capital goals: First, strengthening talent acquisition and shaping capabilities, focusing on the supply side of the labor market by expanding external opportunities and transforming recruitment models to attract resilient, highly skilled talent.
-Second, enhancing talent development, management, and retention levels, focusing on the demand side of the workforce by building professional capabilities, expanding development opportunities, and fostering a retention culture.
-Third, advancing the modernization of human capital management plans, relying on technology enablement and process optimization to build an efficient and integrated human capital management system.
+Second, enhancing talent development, management, and retention levels, focusing on the demand side of the workforce by building professional capabilities, expanding development opportunities, and fostering a culture of retention.
+Third, advancing the modernization of the human capital management plan, relying on technology enablement and process optimization to build an efficient, integrated human capital management system.

-The plan's development is based on the implementation results and lessons learned from FY 2022-2023, integrating top-level guidance such as the DoD Strategic Management Plan and the Under Secretary of Defense's Talent Management Initiative.
-It also complies with federal regulatory requirements such as the Government Performance and Results Modernization Act of 2010 and the Federal Personnel Management Regulations.
-Each strategy and initiative has clear milestones, responsible entities, and quantitative metrics, forming a complete implementation chain of "Goal-Strategy-Initiative-Metric."
+The development of this plan is based on the implementation results and lessons learned from Fiscal Years 2022-2023.
+It integrates top-level guidance such as the DoD Strategic Management Plan and the Under Secretary of Defense's Talent Management Initiative, while also adhering to federal regulatory requirements like the Government Performance and Results Modernization Act of 2010 and Federal Personnel Management Regulations.
+Each strategy and initiative has clear milestones, responsible entities, and quantitative metrics, forming a complete implementation chain of goals-strategies-initiatives-metrics.

-This plan not only provides a clear roadmap for the DoD's human capital management in FY 2024-2025 but also serves as an important reference for understanding how the U.S. defense system supports the National Security Strategy through talent strategy.
-Its implementation will directly impact the effectiveness of the DoD civilian workforce and the efficiency of achieving defense missions.
+This plan not only provides a clear roadmap for the DoD's human capital management in Fiscal Years 2024-2025 but also serves as an important reference for understanding how the U.S. defense system supports national security strategy through talent strategy.
+Its implementation will directly impact the combat effectiveness of the DoD civilian workforce and the efficiency of achieving the defense mission.